Skip to content

 • Government: Government agencies can be altered to emerging threats, optimize their resource allocation, and aggregate smart city sensor data in a data lakehouse.

-How to Evaluate if a Data Lakehouse Architecture is Right for Your Business
+Evaluating if a Data Lakehouse Architecture is Right for Your Business

 For some businesses, traditional data architecture will be enough.
 However, if you’re struggling with data volume, variety, or management, or you’re not getting enough out of analytics, you may want to make the switch to a data lakehouse.